-A Fortune 100 company requested our ecological expertise and support for its watershed management program and its pledge to replenish water used in production of its products back to nature and communities in the U.S. and Canada.
-Antea®Group's assistance includes source water protection, community watershed partnerships, and technical support for other water resource initiatives to help our client achieve its water sustainability goals.
+A Fortune 100 food and beverage company requested our ecological expertise and support for its watershed management program and its pledge to replenish water used in production of its products back to nature and communities in the U.S. and Canada.
+Antea Group's assistance included source water protection, community watershed partnerships, and technical support for other water resource initiatives to help our client achieve its water sustainability goals.

 Examples of support provided to date: